secondspass/power_outages_medically_vulnerable_populations/README.md

 Developed by the Office of Electricity Delivery and Energy Reliability’s (OE) Infrastructure Security and Energy Restoration (ISER) division, EAGLE-I uses data science approaches to provide a centralized platform for monitoring power distribution outages for over 133 million customers, with just over 90% coverage of the US and Territories.
 Oak Ridge National Laboratory provides EAGLE-I as a service to other Federal, State, and local agencies and departments and first responders aligning with DOE’s Emergency Support Function-12 (ESF-12) mission, and users come from DOE, DHS, NGA, DOD, FEMA, USDA, and state emergency responders, among others.

 ## Setup instructions
 You can find this repository stored in `/global/cfs/cdirs/m4388/Project6-pow_medv` on the NERSC file system.
 Log on to NERSC's JupyterHub and navigate to that location using the file browser.
 Copy the whole `power_outages_medically_vulnerable_populations` folder to your group's folder.
 This folder will includes all the notebooks and the data you need (in the `power_outages_medically_vulnerable_populations/data` folder).

+To do this copy:
+- Navigate to your project location by clicking on File->Open From Path and enter `/global/cfs/cdirs/m4388` and click on Open
+- This should take you to the list of projects and group folders in the file browser on the left.
+- open a terminal on Jupyter by clicking on the + button and clicking on the terminal button.
+This should open a terminal open in the `/global/cfs/cdirs/m4388` directory.
+If not you can navigate there by executing `cd /global/cfs/cdirs/m4388` on the terminal.
+- Now copy the Project6 data into your group's folder by running `cp -r Project6-pow_medv <group folder name>` replacing `<group folder name>` with the actual name.